High Asset Divorces: Colorado’s Marital Property Laws and Implications

-Domestic violence is a problem in the U.S. and it gets talked about a lot, but what is it, exactly?
+Domestic violence is a problem in the U.S., and it gets talked about a lot, but what is it, exactly?
 It refers specifically to behavior perpetrated by one intimate partner against another as part of a systematic pattern of power and control and is characterized by willful intimidation, physical assault and battery, sexual assault, and/or other abusive behavior.
 This abusive behavior doesn’t have to be directed at someone’s intimate partner either.
-It’s still an act of domestic violence to destroy property, harm someone’s pet, or direct actions towards a child.
+It’s still an act of domestic violence to destroy property, harm someone’s pet, or direct actions toward a child.

-In the U.S. more than 10 million people are victims of acts of domestic violence abuse every year.
+In the U.S., more than 10 million people are victims of acts of domestic violence abuse every year.
 In fact, 1 in 4 women, and despite a common misconception that men rarely are the targets of domestic violence, 1 in 9 men experience domestic violence at some point in their lives.
-Intimate partner violence accounts for 15% of all violent crime, and if an abuser has access to a weapon, the likelihood that someone will kill their partner increases by 400%.
+Intimate partner violence accounts for 15% of all violent crimes, and if an abuser has access to a weapon, the likelihood that someone will kill their partner increases by 400%.
 19% of intimate partner violence involves a weapon of some sort.

 Being accused of domestic violence is a scary experience.
 Don’t face your charges alone.
-You need any experienced Colorado domestic violence attorney to guide you through the process.
+You need an experienced Colorado domestic violence attorney to guide you through the process.
 You have a right to counsel.
 Unequivocally assert that right and do not speak with the police or the District Attorney without first talking to a defense attorney, and never take a plea agreement without the advice of counsel.
 Andrew Bryant was recently chosen as Best of The Springs Attorney and brings his experience as a former prosecutor to every client’s case.
 Contact him through his contact form or call him at 719.634.7353 for a FREE CONSULTATION and evaluation of your case.